Lime Garden: History

 The band met at a college in Guildford and further studied at BIMM Brighton and rebranded from the name LIME.
 They are signed to So Young Records, a partner label of Communion Records.

 Named as one of NME's top 100 artists for 2022, They have played UK festivals including Latitude, Reading and Leeds Festival, Green Man Festival and Standon Calling and have toured with other artists including IDLES, Sunflower Bean and Yard Act.

 Lime Garden released their debut studio album One More Thing on 16 February 2024.
 They have since released four singles for the album: "Nepotism (Baby)", "Love Song", "I Want to Be You" and "Mother".

+Their second album Maybe Not Tonight was released on 10 April 2026.
+They released the first single, "Maybe Not Tonight," on 12 November, 2025.
+The second single from the album, "23," was released on 20 January, 2026.
+They stated that "23" is their favorite single they've recorded.

 Artistry

 The band's members come from different musical backgrounds and draw upon a wide array of influences, including Charli XCX, Bloc Party, Jockstrap and The Japanese House.
 Howard in particular is a fan of Arctic Monkeys and The Strokes.
 The band credited "Metronomy, Phoenix, LCD Sound System, MGMT and in more recent years bands like Working Mens Club and PVA" with "[opening] our eyes to the possibilities within indie music".
 In 2022, Lime Garden praised contemporaries Biig Piig, Fontaines D.C. and Wunderhorse as well as Wolf Alice, and Courtney Barnett.